 No one really knows what causes asthma.
 What we do know is that asthma is a chronic inflammatory disease of the airways.
-The causes of asthma symptoms can vary from person to person.
-Still, one thing is consistent with asthma: when airways come into contact with an asthma trigger, the airways become inflamed, narrow, and fill with mucus.
+The causes can vary from person to person.
+Still, one thing is consistent: Qhen airways come into contact with a trigger, they become inflamed, narrow, and fill with mucus.

-So why do you have asthma and your friend doesn't?
-No one really knows for sure.
-We do know that allergies play a role in many people with asthma but not in all.
-As with allergy, you can blame your family history, as there is a strong genetic component for asthma.
+Why do you have asthma and your friend doesn't?
+No one knows for sure.
+Allergies play a role for many people as do genetics.

 Allergies Can Cause Asthma

 Allergies with asthma is a common problem.
-Eighty percent of people with asthma have allergies to airborne substances such as tree, grass, and weed pollens, mold, animal dander, dust mites, and cockroach particles.
-In one study, children who had high levels of cockroach droppings in their homes were four times more likely to have childhood asthma than children whose homes had low levels.
-Asthma exacerbation after dust exposure is usually due to dust mite allergy.
+Eighty percent of people with asthma have allergies to things in the air, like tree, grass, and weed pollens, mold, animal dander, dust mites, and cockroach droppings.
+In one study, children with high levels of cockroach poop in their homes were four times more likely to have childhood asthma than children with low levels.
+An allergy to dust mites is another common asthma trigger.

 Food and Food Additives Trigger Asthma

 Food allergies can cause mild to severe life-threatening reactions.
-They rarely cause isolated asthma without other symptoms.
-Patients with food allergies may exhibit asthma as part of food-induced anaphylaxis.
+They rarely cause asthma without other symptoms.
+If you have food allergies asthma can be part of a severe, life-threatening reaction called anaphylaxis.
 The most common foods associated with allergic symptoms are:

 - Cow's milk